TheLazyFerret/dots-and-templates/cpp/style_guide.md

 Therefore, the soft column cap is 100 characters.
 The strict column cap is 120 characters.

 ## COMMENTS
-All files must include a [header comments](header_comment.hpp), with the next fields:
+All files must include a [header comments](header_comment.hpp), with at least the next fields:
 - `FileName`
 - `Author`
 - `Copyright`